Metastatic Colorectal Cancer (liver and peritoneum)

 Diagnosis of Metastatic Colorectal Cancer (Liver and Peritoneum)

 Diagnosis involves a combination of imaging and laboratory tests.
 CT scans and MRI are commonly used to detect metastases in the liver and peritoneum.
-PET scans help identify active cancer spread.
-Blood tests, including liver function tests and tumor markers like CEA (carcinoembryonic antigen), support diagnosis and monitoring.
-A biopsy of metastatic lesions may be performed to confirm cancer spread and guide treatment decisions.
-Early and accurate diagnosis is essential for effective management.
+PET scans help identify metabolically active cancer spread.
+Blood investigations, including liver function tests and tumor markers such as CEA (carcinoembryonic antigen), assist in diagnosis and monitoring.

 Treatment Options